 More than a building

-For many in Nottingham, YMCA is represented by the striking grade II listed art deco building which is surviving the test of time on Shakespeare Street in the city centre.
+For many in Nottinghamshire, YMCA is represented by the striking grade II listed art deco building which is surviving the test of time on Shakespeare Street in the city centre.

 Designed by Nottingham Council House architect Cecil Howitt, construction began in the 1930s and its doors opened in 1941 during the darkest days of the Second World War.
 Impressively, the building’s frontage was clad in black Vitralite, an opaque structural glass no longer available and extremely rare.